opsmatic/puppet-opsmatic/README.md

 Usage
 -----

-To use this module to install Opsmatic Puppet reporter you will need to set the variable `$token` in your puppet configuration:
+To use this module to install Opsmatic Puppet Reporter you will need to set the variable `$token` in your puppet configuration:

     class { 'opsmatic::puppet_reporter':